vfarjood/Neuro-Load-Reduction/README.md

-Project is build with CMakeLists and the required libraries are FFmpeg, OpenCV, glfw, miniaudio.
+Project is build with CMake and the required libraries are FFmpeg, OpenCV, glfw, miniaudio.

 # Key points of the project:
 - Design and Architecture of the application.